-Changes for Machu Picchu amid Covid-19: After being closed since March 15, 2020, the Machu Picchu Sanctuary is set to reopen for tourism on November 1, 2020 with local authorities implementing a new set of rules to protect against the spread of Covid-19.
+Changes for Machu Picchu amid Covid-19: After being closed since March 15, 2020, the Machu Picchu Sanctuary has reopened for tourism as of November 1, 2020 with local authorities implementing a new set of rules to protect against the spread of Covid-19.
 The updated health prevention measures provided by Peru’s Minister of Culture are detailed in the following Machu Picchu Covid-19 Protocol PDF.
 Please contact us for further details and updates on booking Peru travel during coronavirus.

 Peru’s Minister of Culture issued new rules governing all visits to the Machu Picchu Sanctuary, and we’ve compiled this recap to let you know what’s new.
 The rules went into effect July 1, 2017, but have since been updated, which is reflected in this post.
 Since all of AdventureSmith’s Peru tours, including our popular Machu Picchu Explorer, are guided, these changes are fairly seamless for our travelers.